daronphang/programming-resources/networking/networks.md

 ## Underlay network

 An underlay network is a physical network consisting of multiple types of devices and is responsible for data packet transmission between networks.
-The underlay network can either be a Layer 2 or Layer 3 network:
+It is the real, physical IP network infrastructure that includes physical switches, routers, cables, BGP, etc. The underlay network can either be a Layer 2 or Layer 3 network:

 - Layer 2: Ethernet network i.e. where VLANs are created
 - Layer 3: Internet network